 - Asks your guests to wear masks to the party.
 Masks have been shown to successfully reduce transmission.

-- You can even give out homemade fabric masks as a take-home gift and have people wear them during the party.
+- You can even give out fabric masks as a take-home gift and have people wear them during the party.

 Set Up Sanitizing Stations